Visit Nagano: Everything You Need To Know

 Lying in the centre of Honshu, Japan’s largest island, Nagano is the country’s fourth largest prefecture.
 Completely landlocked, Nagano is known for its mountains, natural landscapes, liveability, abundant farmlands, wildlife and of course, many ski resorts.

-Host of the 1998 Winter Olympics, Nagano is home to around 80 independent ski resorts, several of which hosted events during the ’98 Games along with venues and arenas in Nagano City.
+Host of the 1998 Winter Olympics, Nagano is home to more than 80 ski resorts, several of which hosted events during the ’98 Games along with venues and arenas in Nagano City.

 Today, the region attracts visitors from all over world each winter to enjoy some of Japan’s best skiing and snowboarding at popular resorts including Togakushi, Shiga Kogen, Nozawa Onsen and Hakuba Valley (just to name a few).

 Many if not most visitors to the region will pass through Nagano City at some point.
 As a convenient stop on the Hokuriku Shinkansen Line running from Tokyo to Kanazawa, Nagano Station is a primary transport hub and gateway to the region.

 Nagano’s most popular ski resorts can be accessed from the station while other popular nearby destinations including Togakushi, Matsushiro and the Jigokudani Monkey Park can be reached using public transport and tours from the station.